Busybody64/sus93-tips/README.md

 # example-module
 An example module for sus93.
+Source code at `example-module.js`.